Product Hunt Launch: All Things Explained

 2. Analyze Your Findings

-Ignoring the results of the launch would be a crime.
+Ignoring the results of the launch would be a huge startup growth strategy mistake.
 Spend enough time analyzing the metrics and performance indicators and reflecting on the launch data you tracked to evaluate the results.
 Did you manage to achieve your set goals?

 It is also encouraged to continue spreading the word about the Product Hunt launch after launch day since there's always a chance to get the titles of Product of the Week, Month, or Year.